zubayr-ahmad/zubayr-ahmad/README.md

 # Hey there! 👋

-I'm Muhammad Zubair, a data science student at Punjab University College of Information Technology, currently in my 4th semester.
+I'm Muhammad Zubair, a data science student at Punjab University College of Information Technology (PUCIT), currently in my 4th semester.
 I have a passion for problem-solving, hard work, and honing my skills in the world of data science.
+I am also working as an online Python and Database instructor at [Preply](https://preply.com/en/tutor/4006737).

 ## About Me